wp-plugins/popup-maker/readme.txt

 5. Theme every element of your popups to blend perfectly into your site: Background Overlay, Popup Container, Close Button, Google Fonts & much more.
 All in all, customize your popup theme with over 60 options!

 == Changelog ==

+= v1.1.5 =
+* Fixed bug when clicking add selected buttons.
+* Changed how popmake_popup_is_loadable works.
+It is now more organized and readable.
+* Added 2 new Targeting Conditions: Search & 404.

 = v1.1.4 =
 * Fixed bug in scrollable content styles.